moatazbadr/Edu_plat/README.md

 - 📝 **Exam Engine**: CRUD for Exams, Questions (2–4 choices), scoring, and time limits.
 - 📧 **Notifications**: SMTP emails + Firebase push for registration, material uploads, and exams.
 - 🔄 **EF Core**: Auto migrations, seed data, SQL Server/Azure SQL support.
-- 🔄 **Caching**: In-memory with optional Redis integration.
-- 📚 **Swagger UI**: Explore and test all endpoints with Bearer token support.
+- 📚 **Swagger UI**: Explore and test all endpoints with Bearer token support and so on .

 **Before You Download:**